operator-framework/enhancements/enhancements/operator-conditions.md

 ### OLM Supported Conditions

 All "OLM Supported Conditions" will be communicated by setting the conditions in the `status.conditions` array of the `Condition` CR associated with the operator.
 The name of each "OLM Supported Condition" will correspond to the `Type` field of the condition added to the array.
-Let's look at a fake "OLM Supported Condition" named `foo` that has been added to an `Condition` CR:
+Let's look at a fake "OLM Supported Condition" named `Foo` that has been added to an `Condition` CR:

 ```yaml
 apiVersion: operators.coreos.com/v1